Working At Snow Farm NZ

 Snow Farm will pay your wages directly into a bank account.
-We do not pay into overseas accounts or credit cards, so you will need to open an NZ bank account.
+We do not pay into overseas accounts or credit cards, so you must open an NZ bank account.
 Several banks in Wanaka can help.
 Plan on arriving in Wanaka before your first day of work so that you have time to visit the banks.
-They are only open Mon-Fri during normal work hours.
+They are only open Mon-Fri during regular work hours.

-You will need to open a New Zealand bank account to apply for an IRD (tax) number.
+You must open a New Zealand bank account to apply for an IRD (tax) number.

 REMEMBER, YOU WILL NEED A NZ BANK ACCOUNT TO APPLY FOR AN IRD NUMBER.
 TO COMPLETE THE IRD NUMBER APPLICATION FORM, YOU WILL NEED YOUR BANK ACCOUNT DETAILS.

 I AM NOT A NEW ZEALAND OR AUSTRALIAN RESIDENT; HOW CAN I GET A WORK VISA?

 New Zealand offers a working holiday visa program that allows you to work for up to one year in New Zealand.
 Click the link below to find out more from the official Immigration New Zealand Website:

 We occasionally recruit for positions that we cannot find a New Zeland Resident to fill in these instances; we will support the applicant is applying for a work visa.
 This visa differs from the Working Holiday Visa as it will only allow the applicant to work for Snow Farm for the duration of their contract, and they cannot work for any other NEw Zeland Business with that visa.
 This has been in the past for Groomer Operators and Ski Instructors.

 WHAT KIND OF MONEY CAN I EARN?
 HOW OFTEN AM I PAID?